Members & Directors

 A former secondary Deputy Head Teacher and accredited school improvement partner.
 Having gained considerable experience of governance within the housing sector, now serves voluntarily as charity secretary for a local football community trust and governor of a primary school.

 Within the community, Barbara serves as a magistrate within the family and criminal courts.
 Currently Barbara is the chair of the Audit Committee for JTMAT.
+Barbara is Chair of John Taylor High School’s Local Governing Body.

 Former teacher, headteacher, local authority inspector, head of school improvement and Ofsted Inspector.
 Tony was Managing Director of a government intervention between Serco and Walsall Metropolitan Borough Council; and between 2010 and 2015 worked as Director of Inspections for the East and West Midlands and East of England.
 In which he was was responsible for the effective delivery of Ofsted Inspections across a range of settings including schools, learning and skills colleges, children’s centres and independent schools.
+Anthony is also a member of the Achievement and Progress Committee.